 Me: I have the experience and ability to do everything I’ve agreed with you and I’ll do it all in a professional and timely manner.
 I’ll endeavor to meet every deadline that’s set and on top of that I’ll maintain the confidentiality of everything you give me.

 Getting down to the nitty gritty

-If I agree to take on your task or project I will send you an email outlining the task description, estimated completion time and the date I have scheduled the task in for.
+If I agree to take on your project or task I will send you a statement of work (SOW) or an email outlining the project/task description, estimated completion time and the date I have scheduled the task in for.